TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 -----------------------------------------------------------------------------------------------
 --- Compatibility -----------------------------------------------------------------------------

+This addon is compatible with COMMAND AND CONQUER GENERALS: ZERO HOUR.

+It causes no mismatch between player installation in Network and Online.

+Best visual quality is served in 1920 x 1080 window resolution.

 This pack combines well with the Control Bar HD Remastered Pack for upscaled controlbar textures.
 See: http://gentool.net/download/controlbar